tamasstahl/Data_Engineering_1_Term/Project Description.md

 ## Operational Layer

+The Olympians dataset contains 9 variables:

+* ID: A number used as a unique identifier for each athlete
+* Name: The athlete’s name(s) in the form of First Middle Last where available
+* Sex: The athlete’s gender; one of M or F
+* Age: The athlete’s age in years
+* Height: The athlete’s height in centimeters (cm)
+* Weight: The athlete’s weight in kilograms (kg)
+* Team: The name of the team that the athlete competed for
+* NOC: The National Organizing Committee’s 3-letter code
+* Year: The year of the Olympics that the athlete competed in

+The events_final dataset contains 8 variables:

+* ID: A number used as a unique identifier for each athlete
+* Games: The year and season of the Olympics the athlete competed in in the format YYYY Season
+* Year: The year of the Olympics that the athlete competed in
+* Season: The season of the Olympics that the athlete competed in
+* City: The city that hosted the Olympics that the athlete competed in
+* Sport: The sport that the athlete competed in
+* Event: The event that the athlete competed in
+* Medal: The medal won by the athlete; one of Gold, Silver, or Bronze.
+NA if no medal was won.

+The Country dataset contains 3 variables:

+* NOC: The National Organizing Committee’s 3-letter code
+* region: The name of the country/region associated with the NOC code
+* notes: Any extra/miscellaneous information about the NOC region

+The tables were joined through first ID (olympians and events_final) and NOC (olympians and country).
+As a result of the join it could be noted that some alreay-collapsed nations like Soviet Union disappeared as a Nation.
+Due to the join on country codes, as several countries had more country codes under them, several countries gained the data.
+For example the Soviet Union data belongs now under Russia.

 ## Analytical Layer
 After loading the athletes, events and countries tables to MYSQL Workbench several stored procedures were created to create our final analytical data layer olympics_final.
 These stroed procedures are the following: